-As an adult Sonia experimented with an assortment of professions suitable for a dreamy bookworm—museum interpreter, historic home director, bookseller, perpetual graduate student—before finally deciding to share her passion for stories through teaching.
-She taught literature and writing to young adults for ten years, and she still thinks fondly of her days in the classroom now that she writes full time.
-Sonia currently lives in Oklahoma with her husband, and together they spend summers in England.
+Sonia Gensler is the award-winning author of Ghostlight, The Dark Between and The Revenant, all from Alfred A. Knopf/Random House Kids.
+Weird and dreamy from birth, Sonia grew up in a small Tennessee town and ran with a dangerous pack of band and drama geeks.
+As an adult she experimented with a variety of impractical professions—museum interpreter, historic home director, bookseller, and perpetual graduate student—before finally deciding to share her passion for stories through teaching.
+Sonia taught literature and writing to young adults for ten years and still thinks fondly of her days in the classroom.
+She currently lives in Oklahoma with her husband and cat.

 TRAVEL—I hate flying but love to travel.
 You'll find many travel photos at my Flickr page.
 Check back for updates.